ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 #### Code!
 This demo requires multiple Python and SQL scripts and I don't think it makes sense to dump it all here.
 I will include some highlights and a link to a repository containing all of the referenced scripts and instructions for running them together.

-I used Claude to help generate _some_ of the code in this demo and will call it out where I did so.

 ##### Gateway Database
 This is the clearinghouse or fan-in target for all data being generated by the frame sampling camera client.
 We create a row for every frame, regardless of whether or not any of the animals of interest were detected, which includes metadata about when the frame was processed and, crucially, the embedding generated by the zero-shot classifier (i.e. normalized image contents and text prompts) which will be used downstream in queries utilizing the `array_cosine_distance` function to find frames likely containing animals of interest.